MARIO GUNDE PETERS & KELLEY

 Under the UCCJEA, the state with jurisdiction is named the home state, i.e., where the child lived for at least six consecutive months before the case was filed.
 If no state meets that criteria, the state that most fits it will become the home state.
 If you file a case with home state jurisdiction, no other state can break, challenge, or modify its order.

-Even if your child lives in a new state for more than six months, the original state will have exclusive jurisdiction over custody matters as long as one parent resides in that state.
+Even if your child lives in a new state for more than six months, the original state will have exclusive jurisdiction over custody matters as long as one parent resides there.
 It is commonly known as continuing exclusive jurisdiction.
 So, until jurisdiction is removed from Florida, only the state can issue or modify its court orders.

 The Role of the Guardian Ad Litem